raveious/DnD-character-sheets/README.md

 wis | The Wisdom attribute associated with this creature.
 This is set to 10 if no value is provided. cha | The Charisma attribute associated with this creature.
 This is set to 10 if no value is provided. proficiencies | list of all the skills your character is proficient in.
-Refer to [this list](_data/proficiencies.yml) for proper cast sensitive strings.
+Refer to [this list](_data/proficiencies.yml) for proper cast sensitive strings. feats | Refer [here](http://radai.github.io/dnd5tools/) for proper spelling and casing for the available options.
+This pulls all the data from [this great 5E compendium](http://radai.github.io/dnd5tools/). spells | Refer [here](http://radai.github.io/dnd5tools/) for proper spelling and casing for the available options.
+This pulls all the data from [this great 5E compendium](http://radai.github.io/dnd5tools/).

 list of all monster fields